jaisonschmidt/skills-customize-your-github-copilot-experience2/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objetivo

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python to practice string manipulation, loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tarefas

+### 🛠️ Create Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Develop a complete Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+The game should provide an interactive experience with clear feedback and proper game flow.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select words from a predefined list of at least 10 words
-- Accept letter guesses and show current progress (_ _ _ format)
+- Display the word as underscores initially (_ _ _ format)
+- Accept single letter guesses from the player
+- Show correct letters in their proper positions when guessed
-- Track incorrect guesses remaining
+- Track and display remaining incorrect guesses
+- Prevent duplicate guesses and inform the player
-- End when word is guessed or attempts exhausted
+- End the game when the word is completely guessed (win) or attempts are exhausted (lose)
-- Display win/lose messages
+- Display appropriate win/lose messages with the correct word
+- Ask if the player wants to play again